MarkJelic/TEC-1G/Documentation/Functional Description.md

 ## Memory Protection

-U14 detects memory writes to bank 1 in combination with the PROTECT signal, and either passes or blocks /WR to the RAM chip.
+U14 detects memory writes to bank 1 in combination with the PROTECT signal, and either passes or blocks the /WR signal to the RAM chip.

-If PROTECT is high, /WR is held high at all times using bank 1 accesses only.
+If PROTECT is high, /WR is held high when bank 1 is accessed.
 If /PROTECT is low, /WR is passed to the memory chip normally.

 ## ROM and RAM